Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

-By contrast, magnetically intercalated TMDs, such as Co$_{1/3}$TaS$_2$ \cite{Park2023CoTa3S6} and the presently studied CrNb$_4$Se$_8$, exhibit remarkably large ratios of 75--240\%, highlighting the strong interlayer magnetic coupling.
-One possible explanation for this trend is the existence or absence of conduction electrons.
+We suggest that these systems would be broadly classified into two groups according to the presence or absence of conduction electrons.
 Specifically, $M$PS$_3$ and $M$X$_3$ are insulators, in which magnetic interactions are often mediated by short-range direct exchange or super exchange interactions.
-On the other hand, Co$_{1/3}$TaS$_2$ and CrNb$_4$Se$_8$ are metals, in which couplings between conduction electrons and local magnetic moments would yield long-range magnetic interactions.
+On the other hand, Co$_{1/3}$TaS$_2$ and Cr$_{1/4}$NbSe$_2$ are metals, in which couplings between conduction electrons and local magnetic moments would yield long-range magnetic interactions.
 It is also worth mentioning that a recent ARPES study on Cr$_{1/3}$NbSe$_2$ observed dispersive electron bands along the $c$ axis\cite{Bruno_PRR_2022}.
 These results imply that Ruderman-Kittel-Kasuya-Yoshida (RKKY)-type long-range interactions account for the inter-layer coupling in the magnetically-intercalated TMDs.
 To verify this scenario, it would be necessary to carry out further systematic studies on magnetic interactions in M$_x$TX$_2$ systems.